Celebrate Int’l Women’s Day all month - Free Standard Shipping on all orders in the USA

 • Chelators that keep a formula stable over time.

 • pH adjusters are used to help a formula achieve a particular acid number for ocular comfort and ideal preservation efficacy.
-Common ones I use are citric acid and sodium hydroxide at a level of ~0.001%.
+Common ones I use are citric acid and sodium hydroxide at levels less than 0.1%.

 Love + Healthy Eyes,